 The principal focus of our commercial operations is to offer our diagnostic tests through both our direct sales force and laboratory distribution partners.
 Test volume correlates with genomic database size and long-term patient relationships.
 Thus, test volumes drive database diversity and enable potential identification of variants of unknown significance and population-specific insights.
-The number of tests that we accession and result are key indicators that we use to assess the operational efficiency of our business.
-A test is accessioned when we receive the test at our laboratory, the relevant information about the test is entered into our computer system and the test sample is routed through the appropriate workflow.
+The number of tests resulted is a key indicator that we use to assess the operational efficiency of our business.
 Once the appropriate workflow is completed, the test is resulted and details are provided to ordered patients or healthcare professionals for reviews.